chains-lab/media-storage/docs/web/docs/UploadMediaDataAttributes.md

 ### NewUploadMediaDataAttributes

-`func NewUploadMediaDataAttributes(resourceType string, resourceId string, mediaType string, ) *UploadMediaDataAttributes`
+`func NewUploadMediaDataAttributes(resourceId string, mediaType string, ) *UploadMediaDataAttributes`

 NewUploadMediaDataAttributes instantiates a new UploadMediaDataAttributes object This constructor will assign default values to properties that have it defined,